robstoll/atrium/README.md

 # Examples
 We are using the API provided by the bundle module [atrium-cc-en_UK-robstoll](https://github.com/robstoll/atrium/tree/master/bundles/atrium-cc-en_UK-robstoll/build.gradle) in the following examples.
 It provides a pure fluent API.
 Have a look at [apis/differences.md](https://github.com/robstoll/atrium/tree/master/apis/differences.md) to see how the infix API looks like.

+Moreover, we have defined our [own assertion verbs](#use-own-assertion-verbs) (`assert` and `expect`).
+More on that in the following subsection.

 ## Your First Assertion
 We start off with a simple example: